 Intersect provides users the ability to use probe data to deliver detailed 24/7 travel times, roadway speeds, and congestion hotspots, avoiding the need to conduct these studies in the field.

-To learn more about Intersect and how VHB can help keep your critical transportation projects moving, please contact Amir Rizavi, PE, ENV SP, Intersect Program Director and read our full white paper to dive deeper into the technical specifications and calculations of Intersect.
+To learn more about Intersect and how VHB can help keep your critical transportation projects moving, please contact Amir Rizavi, PE, ENV SP, Intersect Program Director.
+Connect with Steve Anderson, GISP, Vice President Technology Services, to dive deeper into the technical specifications and calculations of Intersect.